Follow the 5 essential steps to write a captivating tanka poems

 History of tanka poetry

-The Tanka poem is one of Japan's oldest types of poetry, going back over 1,300 years to a collection called the Man'yōshū from the 8th century.
+The Tanka poem is one of Japan's oldest form of poetry, going back over 1,300 years to a collection called the Man'yōshū from the 8th century.

 The name "tanka" was used to tell shorter poems (which have 5-7-5-7-7 syllables) apart from longer poems called chōka